marfarma/cms-tree-page-view/readme.txt

 === Plugin Name ===
 Contributors: eskapism
-Tags: page, pages, tree, cms, dashboard, overview, drag-and-drop, rearrange, management, manage Requires at least: 2.9.2
+Tags: page, pages, tree, cms, dashboard, overview, drag-and-drop, rearrange, management, manage, admin Requires at least: 3.0RC1
-Tested up to: 2.9.2
+Tested up to: 3.0RC1
 Stable tag: trunk

 Adds a CMS-like tree overview of all your pages.
 Edit, view, add pages, search pages, and drag and drop to rearrange the order of your pages.